-Project to research, document and develop music and dance performed by the hereditary community of Melakkarar in and outside Hindu temples of Tamil Nadu.
+The project was aimed at researching, documenting and developing music and dance performed by the hereditary community of Melakkarar in and outside Hindu temples of Tamil Nadu.

-By: Dr. Saskia Kersenboom /Paramparai Foundation/ University of Amsterda
+By Dr. Saskia Kersenboom / Paramparai Foundation / University of Amsterdam

 General appreciation of ritual music and dance has differed through the ages.
 In the case of ritual dance, it reached its lowest point in 1947 when dance in temples was forbidden by law (Devadasi Act).
 This event affected the entire community of both cinna melam (‘small band’) and periya melam (‘big band’).
 Today, dance music can still be heard in the offering of mangalavadya ‘auspicious instruments’, especially of the nagasvaram, but is no longer to be seen in worship.

 The proposed project aims to preserve the heritage of living musical practices by melakkarar for posterity through several media: firstly, by recording and editing their repertoire to enhance public awareness of the central importance of nagasvaram music performance in Hindu rituals.
 Secondly, by a broad sharing of findings through lectures or other media output, and thirdly, by experimental, creative adaptations of melakkarar music for dance to a contemporary stage format.
 As a result, new relevance and thereby a sustained interest in the well-being of this professional community should emerge.

 Planning: The project ‘MURAI – the Right to Perform’ envisages four phases.
 The first three deal with its textual layers that are still embedded in living cultural practices, while the fourth phase addresses their continued performance in today’s broader public spheres:

 – Phase I. ‘OLAI‘ – manuscripts – intends to transcribe and translate primary data found in two melakkarar family manuscripts and record their contemporary musical praxis.